Marketing strategy: Vision and mission statements

 The vision and mission address the second central question, 'Where are we going?'
 At the conclusion of the research and analysis stage, the firm will typically review its vision statement, mission statement and, if necessary, devise a new vision and mission for the outlook period.
 At this stage, the firm will also devise a generic competitive strategy as the basis for maintaining a sustainable competitive advantage for the forthcoming planning period.

 A vision statement is a realistic, long-term future scenario for the organization.
 (Vision statements should not be confused with slogans or mottos.)
-A vision statement is designed to present a realistic long-term future scenario for the organization.
 It is a "clearly articulated statement of the business scope."
 A strong vision statement typically includes the following: